Crypto whale: role, influence and methods to follow them

 What is a crypto whale?

-In the universe of cryptos , the term whale (or Whale in English) designates an investor or an organization which holds a large quantity of a token, generally several million dollars of the same active.
-Whales are sometimes early investors, institutions, funds, or exchange platforms.
-Their influence extends over the entire cryptocurrency market.
+In the world of cryptocurrencies , the term " whale " refers to an investor or organization that holds a large quantity of a token, typically several million dollars worth of the same asset.
+Whales can be early investors, institutions, funds, or exchanges.
+Their influence extends across the entire cryptocurrency market.

-- A whale can have more than $ 10 million cryptocurrency .
+• A whale can hold more than $ 10 million cryptocurrency .

-- Among the largest whales, there are investment funds, platforms like Binance , and companies such as Microstrategy .
+• Among the biggest whales are investment funds, platforms like Binance , and companies such as MicroStrategy .

 Why are crypto whales so influential?

-The whales hold a significant part of the total offer of a token.
-This concentration gives them the power to influence the short -term price, liquidity and market trends.
-When a whale buys or sells a large amount of cryptocurrency, this can cause an increase or a brutal fall in the price.
-Whale transactions are therefore monitored by investors and traders.
+Whales hold a significant portion of a token's total supply.
+This concentration gives them the power to influence short-term price, liquidity, and market trends.
+When a whale buys or sells a large amount of cryptocurrency, it can cause a sharp rise or fall in price.
+Therefore, whale transactions are closely monitored by investors and traders.

-- A massive sale (DUMP) can lower the price of a token by increasing the available offer.
+• A massive sale (dump) can lower the price of a token by increasing the available supply.

-- A massive purchase (Pump) can scarce the offer and trigger an upward trend.
+• A massive purchase (pump) can reduce supply and trigger an upward trend.

-According to Bitinfocharts , in hand 2025, ten Bitcoin alone owned 5.77 % of all BTC in circulation.
-The 100 main whales controlled 15 % of the total offer.
+According to BitInfoCharts , by May 2025, ten Bitcoin alone held 5.77% of all BTC in circulation.
+The top 100 whales controlled 15% of the total supply.
 This concentration can amplify volatility and market movements.

 Examples of the impact of whales on the market

-- BTC sales by several whales dropped the price by more than 30 % in a few days.
+• In May 2021, massive sales of BTC by several whales caused the price to plummet by more than 30% in a few days.

-- ETH purchases by large whales have preceded major bullshit rallies.
+• Coordinated purchases of ETH by large whales preceded major bull rallies.

-- On the AltcOOS, a whale holds a large amount of token can cause a pump and dump.
+• Onltccoins, a whale holding a large amount of tokens can trigger a pump and dump.

 How to recognize a crypto whale?